 and attend research seminars on Cornell's campus.
 Interns participate in a counseling workshop to enhance their skills.
 To assure an in-depth experience, interns participate in the entire program development process 3 days for 14 weeks at one community site culminating is 3 days of advanced entry-level staff relief near the end of the rotations.

-Potential community sites include those in or near Ithaca (less than a one-hour drive in Elmira, Syracuse, Waterloo, Binghamton, etc.) or further away in Rochester, NY (a two hour drive):
+Potential community sites include those in or near Ithaca (less than a one-hour) drive in Syracuse, Elmira, Waterloo, Binghamton, and Rochester, NY (a two hour drive):

 Cornell Cooperative Extension county and state nutrition programs for limited resource families